Mnemonics for Students: A Teacher's Toolkit for Memory

 | Geography | Acrostic | Never Eat Shredded Wheat | Compass Points |

 Mnemonics are useful cognitive strategies for teachers.
-Working memory is limited and overload hurts learning (Sweller, 1988).
-Mnemonics reduce task load by chunking information for the learner.
-Knowing AFOREST aids persuasive writing, freeing cognitive load (Chandler & Sweller, 1991; Gerjets & Scheiter, 2018).
+Working memory has limits, and overload can harm learning (Sweller, 1988).
+Mnemonics lower the task load by grouping information into chunks for learners.
+For example, knowing AFOREST supports persuasive writing and frees cognitive load (Chandler & Sweller, 1991; Gerjets & Scheiter, 2018).

 The effectiveness of a technique depends on the type of information being learned.
 For lists and sequences, acrostics and acronyms are usually best.
 For learning foreign vocabulary or abstract terms, the keyword method is the gold standard because it creates a strong visual and acoustic link.